UW-Madison-DoIT/myuw-smart-widget-creator/README.md

 ### Requirements

-If you just want to make use it, [a smart widget creator instance is available online](https://tools.my.wisc.edu/widget-creator/).
+If you just want to make use of it, [a smart widget creator instance is available online](https://tools.my.wisc.edu/widget-creator/).

 This application assumes you are familiar with Maven, have it installed, and have a settings.xml appropriate for interacting with UW's [Maven Artifact Repository](https://wiki.doit.wisc.edu/confluence/pages/viewpage.action?spaceKey=ST&title=Maven+Repository+Manager).